Paškal Buconjić: Herzegovina uprising

-On 30 June 1876, Serbia and Montenegro declared war on Ottoman Empire, requestion annexation of Bosnia to Serbia and Herzegovina to Montenegro.
+On 30 June 1876, Serbia and Montenegro declared war on the Ottoman Empire, requesting the annexation of Bosnia to Serbia and Herzegovina to Montenegro.
 After finding Serbia and Montenegro had requested the annexation of these regions, Kraljević and Buconjić wrote to the Austrian-Hungarian authorities in July 1876 asking them not to allow this, stating Bosnia and Herzegovina should be annexed by Austria-Hungary— to whom the Catholics are connected by their "historical past, and many other moral and material interests"—if the Ottoman authorities must leave.
 The Austrian-Hungarian public and authorities received the protestation very positively.
 Herzegovinian Franciscans, led by Kraljević, also sent a letter to the Ottoman government fiercely opposing this request.
-Kraljević and Buconjić helped pacify the Catholics who participated in the uprising because the Catholic leadership viewed the unrest in Herzegovina as a potential struggle for the annexation of these regions to Serbia and Montenegro respectively.
-They were successful in their mission; on 19 February 1877, Kraljević informed the Propaganda in Rome the Catholics of Herzegovina enjoyed "peace and rest".
+Kraljević and Buconjić helped pacify the Catholics who participated in the uprising because the Catholic leadership viewed the unrest in Herzegovina as a potential struggle for the annexation of these regions to Serbia and Montenegro, respectively.
+They were successful in their mission; on 19 February 1877, Kraljević informed the Propaganda in Rome that the Catholics of Herzegovina enjoyed "peace and rest".
 Meanwhile, the uprising spread to the whole of Bosnia and Herzegovina and culminated with the Russo-Turkish War that ended with the Treaty of San Stefano in 1878.

 During Buconjić's tenure as Custos, the theological education and novitiate were transferred from Široki Brijeg to Humac.
-On 1 September 1875, Buconjić asked the General Minister of the Franciscan Order to proclaim the seminary a friary, which was approved on 5 March 1876.
-The decree arrived in Herzegovina only a month later, on 19 April 1876, when it was proclaimed to the Herzegovinian Franciscans.
+On 1 September 1875, Buconjić asked the General Minister of the Franciscan Order to proclaim the seminary a friary approved on 5 March 1876.